alexklibisz/elastiknn/docs/pages/libraries.md

 |:--|:--|
 |Release|[![Python Release][Badge-Python-Release]][Link-Python-Release]|

-## Java library with exact and approximate similarity models
+## Java library with exact and approximate nearest neighbor search models

-This library contains the exact and approximate similarity models used by Elastiknn.
+This library contains the exact and approximate nearest neighbor search models used by Elastiknn.

 **Install**